On the $1/H$-flow by $p$-Laplace approximation: new estimates via fake distances under Ricci lower bounds: Properness of

 The properness of $\varrho$, that is, the property that $\gr(x) \ra 0$ as $r(x) \ra \infty$, is a nontrivial fact intimately related to the geometry of $M$ at infinity.
 Conditions for its validity will be given in terms of global Sobolev type inequalities or in terms of volume doubling coupled with weak Poincar\'e inequalities.
 Since local Sobolev and Poincar\'e constants will often appear in the next sections when taking limits as $p \ra 1$, it is convenient to briefly recall their dependence on the geometry of relatively compact balls of $M$.

 \begin{remark} \emph{Let $B_{6R} \Subset M^m$ be a relatively compact geodesic ball, and suppose that

 for some constant $\kappa \ge 0$.
-As before, we denote with $V_\kappa(t)$ the volume of a ball of radius $t$ in the space form of curvature $-\kappa^2$.
+As before, we denote by $V_\kappa(t)$ the volume of a ball of radius $t$ in the space form of curvature $-\kappa^2$.
 By the Bishop-Gromov volume comparison and the convexity of $V_\kappa$,